TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

       False

-Two methods support conversion to and from hexadecimal strings.
-Since Python's floats are stored internally as binary numbers, converting a float to or from a *decimal* string usually involves a small rounding error.
+Two methods support conversion to and kutoka hexadecimal strings.
+Since Python's floats are stored internally as binary numbers, converting a float to or kutoka a *decimal* string usually involves a small rounding error.
 In contrast, hexadecimal strings allow exact representation and specification of floating-point numbers.
 This can be useful when